 When you know who you are marketing to, creating effective marketing materials becomes much more intuitive.

-It will help focus your limited resources towards building relationships with the right people through your advertising.
+It will help focus your limited resources towards building relationships with the right people through your digital advertising.

 It will also assist your business in driving consumers in their buying journey through the stages of awareness, and consideration of available solutions, to make that all-important buying decision using personalised and appropriate marketing strategies.

 Here is the easiest way to identify your ideal customer

 Your ideal customer is the person you love working with and vice versa.
 You are resolving their pain points, and as a result, they are your best-paying customers because they value what your business has done for them.

 The more you know about them, the more effective your strategy and communications will be.
 You can then effectively position your service offerings to suit their needs.